femtoio/Arduino-LocalTestRepo/README.md

 # Arduino-LocalTestRepo
-A node.js server to deploy your board backages through `localhost:8080`.
+A node.js server to deploy your board packages locally.

 You will need Node.js